Kipras-Skeirys/project_shush/README.md

 **process.php** - is the brain of the whole operation.
 It is responsible for creating new chat sessions, dealing with messages and user status.
 ![alt text](demo-assets/process-php-code.png "process-php-code")
+*process.php prieview*

-**chat.php** - *is the only PHP code that is outside process.php.
-It is responsible for authenticating or creating a new user and re-directing him to the right place.*
+**chat.php** - is the only PHP code that is outside process.php.
+It is responsible for authenticating or creating a new user and re-directing him to the right place.

-**script.js** - *is a mishmash of ajax requests and code for better interactiveness.*
+**script.js** - is a mishmash of ajax requests and code for better interactiveness.
 ![alt text](demo-assets/javascript-code.png "javascript-code")
+*script.js prieview*

-**Database** - *I am fully aware that this DB scheme design isn’t the best, but as this is the first time for me working with a database this will do.*
+**Database** - I am fully aware that this DB scheme design isn’t the best, but as this is the first time for me working with a database this will do.
 ![alt text](demo-assets/database-scehem-noBG.png "database-scheme")
+*Database structure graphic*

 ###  <a name="Landing"></a>Landing/product page